phonegap/phonegap-template-vue-f7-todos-pwa/README.md

-## Sample Todo's App - PhoneGap + Progressive Web App (with Offline Support)
+# A Todo's app template with PWA support using Vue.js and Framework7

-This repo contains a sample todo app that has been built as both a PhoneGap hybrid app and a Progressive Web App with Offline Support.
+This repo contains a PhoneGap template for a todo app that has been built as both a PhoneGap hybrid app and a Progressive Web App with caching for Offline Support.
 Try out the hosted demo [here](https://todos-app-pwa.firebaseapp.com) and be sure to check out the [online workshop](http://hollyschinsky.github.io/todos-app-pwa) to help you learn more.

 ### App Stack
 The app was built with [Framework7](http://framework7.io) and [Vue.js](http://vuejs.org).